Labour tipped for historic win as UK voters go to the polls

 – Long night –

-Voting begins at 7:00 am in more than 40,000 polling stations across the country, from church halls, community centres and schools to more unusual venues such as pubs and even a ship.
+Voting began at 7:00 am in more than 40,000 polling stations across the country, from church halls, community centres and schools to more unusual venues such as pubs and even a ship.

 At 10:00 pm, broadcasters then announce exit polls, which typically provide an accurate picture of how the main parties have performed.